 - Earn 5% cashback on groceries for the first year on up to $12,000 spent (excluding Target and Walmart).
 This is a limited-time offer.

-- Earn 5% cashback on rotating quarterly categories on up to $1,500 of spending which could include: Grocery stores, gym memberships, streaming services, gas stations, etc. The categories for Q4 of 2021 are Walmart and Paypal transactions.
-These bonuses will start on October 1.
+- Earn 5% cashback on rotating quarterly categories on up to $1,500 of spending which could include: Grocery stores, gym memberships, streaming services, gas stations, etc. The categories for Q1 of 2022 are Grocery Store (excluding Walmart and Target) and Ebay transactions.
+These bonuses will start on January 1, 2022.

 - Earn 5% cashback on travel booked through the Chase Ultimate Rewards portal.